Consider a degree in Behavioral Health Studies and earn the credentials you need to be employed in Maine.

 She has served on a number of statewide committees for the Massachusetts Community Colleges; chaired the MA statewide Chief Academic Officers; served on and chaired NEASC accreditation teams and served as a site evaluator for NEASC; led MCC’s successful 10-yr. reaccreditation in 2006 and Fifth-Year Interim Report effort in 2011; served as a Director on the Cranberry Chamber of Commerce; served for almost two decades as a scholarship selection committee member for the Jewish War Veteran’s annual Classmates Today/Neighbors Tomorrow Program and currently chairs the Scholarship Selection Committee; taught in Eastern Nazarene College’s Masters Degree in Higher Ed Program; and has been a frequent speaker at Rotary, PTK events, and other venues.

-She currently serves on the Board of Directors for the Kennebunk – Kennebunkport – Arundel Chamber of Commerce and is a member of the Wells Rotary, and serves on the Animal Welfare Society/Kennebunk’s Board of Directors.
+She currently serves on the Board of Directors for the Kennebunk – Kennebunkport – Arundel Chamber of Commerce, is the President of the Wells Rotary, and serves on the Animal Welfare Society/Kennebunk’s Board of Directors.

 Phone: 207.216.4311 Email: firstname.lastname@example.org